Find out more about Hojicha tea

 What is Hojicha roasted tea?

-Hojicha tea is a type of Japanese green tea distinguished by its unique preparation method.
-Unlike traditional green teas, Hojicha leaves are roasted rather than steamed, giving them a brownish color and a mild, nutty, slightly smoky flavor.
-This roasting also reduces the amount of caffeine, making Hojicha an ideal option for those looking for a milder drink, especially in the evening.
+Hojicha tea is a type of Japanese green tea that is distinguished by its unique preparation method.
+Unlike traditional green teas, the leaves are roasted rather than steamed, giving them a brownish color and a mild, nutty, and slightly smoky flavor.
+This roasting process also reduces the amount of caffeine, making it an ideal choice for those looking for a milder beverage, especially in the evening.

 Hojicha is often made from bancha (tea with large, ripe leaves) or sencha green teas, which are roasted at high temperatures.
 This roasting process gives it a rich, comforting taste, perfect for accompanying meals or as a soothing beverage.